Get-Your/Get-Your/README.md

 and database operations/migrations will apply to the target remote database.

-The primary benefit of this is that these `*local_*.py` scripts have

-    DEBUG = True

-so that full error messages are displayed on the webpage, rather than the minimal error messaging displayed on the live site.
+The primary benefit of this is that these `*local_*.py` scripts define `DEBUG = True` so that full error messages are displayed on the webpage, rather than the minimal error messaging displayed on the live site.

 > Note that `DEBUG` must *always* be set to `False` when the site is viewable on the web.